 * * *

 Now waking earlier may not be for everyone, but it has been a life changing habit for me.
-What are your thoughts??
+What do you think?